What Makes Tenerife So Terrible?

 Oh sure, it sounds great, but I ask you, at what point in all of this are you able to flaunt your fashion favourites?

 I don’t know about you but one of the best parts of being on holiday is dressing to impress and flaunting your fashion prowess as you strike a pose by the beach.

 Yet how are you meant to show off that chunky knitwear and stunning anorak in those sorts of temperatures?
-What about that lovely muddy green fleece you picked out specially or the funky yellow galoshes to finish off the look?
+What about that lovely muddy green fleece you picked out especially or the funky yellow galoshes to finish off the look?

 All I’m saying is that for the truly fashion conscious, Tenerife is a nightmare.